prebid/prebid-server-java/docs/build.md

 ## Common problems
 For IntelliJ IDEA users, if IDEA can't resolve proto classes:
+First of all, you need to compile these files.
+They are compiled from .proto files located in src.main.proto.
+This can be done by running the mvn protobuf:compile command in your terminal or by clicking in IntelliJ IDEA:
+Maven > prebid-server > Plugins > protobuf > protobuf:compile.

+This step is also performed during the compile (and test-compile for tests) phase of Maven if you build the app using Maven directly.

+After that, you can build and run the application via IntelliJ IDEA.
+However, IntelliJ IDEA will not recognize these files with its default settings yet, and it will still report an error even though the application can be compiled.
+This is because intellisense does not introspect large files by default, and the compiled classes from proto files are much larger than the default classes.

+Here is how to resolve this:
 In IntelliJ IDEA, click `Help > Edit custom properties...` and add modify any of these properties(in kilobytes):
 `idea.max.content.load.filesize=your-value-here`(for example, `idea.max.content.load.filesize=200000`) - increases max file size that IDEA is able to open
 `idea.max.intellisense.filesize=your-value-here`(for example, `idea.max.intellisense.filesize=200000`) - increases max file size for coding assistance and design-time code inspection.